December 11th, 2023

 - Owen's Fish Camp: Located in downtown Sarasota, you can find this seafood restaurant that serves fresh seafood and Southern Classics!
 They also have an exceptional craft beer and wine selection.

-- MeLange: This restaurant is known for being Sarasota's most creative dining experience, serving various flavors from all over the world.
+- MeLange: This restaurant is known for being Sarasota's most creative dining experience, serving various flavors worldwide.
 You can also enjoy an award-winning cocktail made perfectly by the staff.

 Downtown Night Life